How to Install Shiplap on a Ceiling

 This method requires the shiplap to be oriented perpendicular to the ceiling joists.
 If you want the shiplap installed parallel to the ceiling joists for appearance or other reasons, use the furring strip method.

 Shiplap With Furring Strips

 One-by-two furring strip boards can be installed between the ceiling drywall and the shiplap if the ceiling is imperfect and needs minor corrections or if the shiplap needs to be installed parallel to the joists.

-Thin wood furring strips help the shiplap override small gaps, dips, or bumps in the ceiling, smoothing out the ceiling to a degree.
-Furring strips also allow you to install the shiplap parallel to joists by providing you with solid attachment points down the entire length of the ceiling.
+Thin wood furring strips help the shiplap override small gaps, dips, or bumps in the ceiling, smoothing the ceiling to a degree.
+Furring strips also allow you to install the shiplap parallel to joists by providing solid attachment points down the entire ceiling length.

 Equipment / Tools

 - Cordless drill

 - 30 shiplap boards, 12-foot by 5 1/4-inch

 Remove anything on the ceiling that protrudes: ceiling lights, recessed lights, vents, and hooks.
 If your ceiling has crown molding, remove the molding.